Zeolite: Porosity

 The term molecular sieve refers to a particular property of these materials, i.e., the ability to selectively sort molecules based primarily on a size exclusion process.
 This is due to a very regular pore structure of molecular dimensions.
 The maximum size of the molecular or ionic species that can enter the pores of a zeolite is controlled by the dimensions of the channels.
 These are conventionally defined by the ring size of the aperture, where, for example, the term "eight-ring" refers to a closed-loop that is built from eight tetrahedrally coordinated silicon (or aluminium) atoms and eight oxygen atoms.
 These rings are not always perfectly symmetrical due to a variety of causes, including strain induced by the bonding between units that are needed to produce the overall structure or coordination of some of the oxygen atoms of the rings to cations within the structure.
 Therefore, the pores in many zeolites are not cylindrical.

-Isomorphous substitution

-Isomorphous substitution of Si in zeolites can be possible for some heteroatoms such as titanium, zinc and germanium.
-Al atoms in zeolites can be also structurally replaced with boron and gallium.